 Artesia waterpark and indoor pool with a lazy river and waterslides is also a very inexpensive way to cool off in summer.
 In the winter, you can still get some exercise in the indoor pool.

 Roswell UFO Museum and International Research Center has numerous exhibits concerning a local UFO incident.
-Be sure to stop on the way to take a picture with a wooden UFO and aliens display on the right (eastern) side of Hwy 285!
+Be sure to stop on the way to take a picture with a wooden UFO and aliens display on the northbound side of US-285, a mile north of its intersection with NM-2, and 6.5 miles south of downtown Roswell.
+Has its own roadside pull-off.

 There are a LOT of geocaches in the area for some sleuthing fun.